finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Haskell

  type SecurityAgreementElections: <"The set of elections which specify a Security Agremeent">
    pledgedAccount Account (0..1)
    enforcementEvent EnforcementEvent (0..1)
    deliveryInLieuRight boolean (0..1)
    fullDischarge boolean (0..1)
    appropriatedCollateralValuation AppropriatedCollateralValuation (0..1)
    processAgent ProcessAgent (0..1)
    jurisdictionRelatedTerms JurisdictionRelatedTerms (0..1)
    additionalAmendments string (0..1)
    additionalBespokeTerms string (0..1)
    executionTerms ExecutionTerms (0..1)

-Dependent on the agreement being specified a different combination of attributes would be used when specifying the agreement.
+Depending on the agreement being specified, a different combination of attributes would be used when specifying the agreement.
 The cardinality of each attribute allows the appropriate combination to provided dependent on the agreement.

-An equivalent approach is followed for ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``
+An equivalent approach is followed for ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.

 Example 2: Credit Support Obligations